Blane245/musicgenerator/README.md

 The CMG application provides several features:
 1. User definition of the all of the attributes of gloabl generation environment, include Soundfont file selection, room reverb, equalizer, and compressor.
 A library of Soundfont files is provided for selection.
-2. Display of a timeline that can be panned and zoomed and shows the progress during preview
+2. Display of a timeline that can be panned and zoomed and shows the progress during preview.
+A interval can be defined that will select generators to be recorded or previewed.
 3. User creation, deletion, and maintenace of tracks including track renaming, solo, and mute
 4. User creation, deletion, and maintenance of generators, including all attributes of each generator
 5. Preview and Record functions.
 During either preview, only the characteristics of the room reverb, equalizer, and compressor may be changed.